goldjunge91/gramm_to_kcal/docs/better-auth/concept/User & Accounts.md

             enabled: true,
             sendDeleteAccountVerification: async (
                 {
                     user, // The user object
-                    url, // The auto-generated URL for deletion token  // The verification token  (can be used to generate custom URL) },
+                    url, // The auto-generated URL for deletion token, // The verification token  (can be used to generate custom URL) },
-                request  // The original request object (optional) ) => {
+                request, // The original request object (optional) ) => {
                 // Your email sending logic here
                 // Example: sendEmail(data.user.email, "Verify Deletion", data.url);